starsheriff/train-os/10-interrupts/README.md

 segmentation fault: 0x400000 is not mapped
 ```

 This is *our goal* for this session.
-Make our kernel print an error message instead of
+Make our kernel print an (generic) error message
-rebooting.
+instead of entering a reboot loop.

 # Interrupt Basics
 To do that, we have to utilize the cpus interrupts.
 Again, I will approach the problem